 - Get to the airport.

 I would highly suggest calling for assistance if you have a trip with a connection.
-Airports nowadays are vast and very confusing, and the connection times can be tight.
+Airports nowadays are vast and confusing, and the connection times can be tight.
 Anything you can do to limit your stress is advisable.
 (I would also suggest you call for assistance anytime you book a flight for anyone who does not speak English).

 Tips #2: Expect Fees at Airline Check-In